-Contributors and Mitigators of Instability for: Energy Lifeline спегду Contributors Mitigators Structure and Infrastructure Power grid system is old, poorly maintained and 80% of the transmission and distribution lines were knocked down by the hurricanes in 2017.
+Contributors and Mitigators of Instability for: Energy Lifeline шегду Contributors Mitigators maintained and 80% of the transmission and distribution lines were knocked down by the hurricanes in 2017.
 Vertically integrated power systems mean a failed transmission line in one area leads to power outages for miles around.
 Power is created primarily in the south and transported to the largest population, in the north, through vulnerable transmission lines stretched across the Island's interior.
 Power grid system is heavily dependent on imported fossil fuels which are expensive, polluting, and totally dependent on complex supply chains for delivery.
 Fuel costs comprise roughly 70% of PREPAs operating costs.
 Backup power sources are emergency generators which are themselves dependent on fossil fuels and vulnerable to crashes and outages.
 Fuels, including the liquefied natural gas (LNG) PREPA proposes making its key power fuel, are very costly and the IRP predicts prices will rise.
 Puerto Ricans already pay more for electricity than anyone on the mainland.
 New LNG infrastructure and long-term supply contracts make Puerto Rico energy dependent on fossil fuel commodities for decades to come.
 Due to lack of regulatory clarity, the current 2% of renewable energy infrastructure is unable to capitalize on the opportunity for a hybrid of renewables based on the resources of the Island.
-Puerto Rico's 20 hydroelectric generating units, some of which are more than 100 years old, are sited on reservoirs that often supply drinking and irrigation water as well as electricity.
-Residents have already begun to build microgrids with the help of grants and corporate gifts.
-Microgrids ensure that power going out in one area, will not bring down power in adjacent areas.
-There is a growth in the deployment of solar panels and batteries which proved more resilient through the hurricanes.
-Renewable power sources such as wind and solar do not rely on vulnerable supply chains.
-The cost of installing renewable energy sources may be the same or less than the cost of replacing the fragile grid, but with renewables, the cost of the energy after installation is negligible while the cost of LNG is significant.
-Studies have shown Puerto Rico to be a good location for ocean energy systems.
-Cogeneration and trigeneration technology integrated into critical infrastructure lessens the demand on the grid and increases the energy security and resilience of the facility.
-Redundant systems established before the storms proved to be lifesaving by maintaining sufficient power to refrigerate medication and power equipment.
-Natural Environment • A little over 275 miles 21% of power transmission lines are located in medium to high risk area.
-Approximately thirty-eight percent (38%) of power generation facilities are in a medium to high risk area.
+Puerto Rico's 20 hydroelectric generating units, some of which are more than 100 years old, are sited on reservoirs that often supply drinking and irrigation water as well as electricity. storms proved to be lifesaving by maintaining sufficient power to refrigerate medication and power equipment.
+Natural Environment A little over 275 miles 21% of power transmission lines are located in medium to high risk area.
+Approximately thirty- eight percent (38%) of power generation facilities are in a medium to high risk area.
 The Puerto Rico climate is favorable for the production of wind, solar, wave, and ocean geothermal renewable energy.
 Puerto Rico's topography and abundant rainfall can be stored in reservoirs and utilized for hydroelectric power.